OtaTran241/NLP_Toolkit/README.md

 - **Dictionary-Based Encoding**:
   - Provides an efficient `Tokenizer` class for encoding and decoding text into/from IDs, with robust handling of unknown words (`<UNK>`).

 ---

-## **Use Cases**
-- **Text Preprocessing**: Normalize, tokenize, and clean text data for downstream NLP tasks.
-- **Feature Extraction**: Create Bag-of-Words or N-gram representations for machine learning models.
-- **Custom NLP Pipelines**: Use embeddings and stemming to build custom NLP solutions.
-- **Scalable Encoding**: Efficiently encode large datasets into ID sequences for deep learning models.

----